In this article, you’ll learn:

 Where it bit us: It's not cheap (starts from $100/mo), and it's overkill if you just need "folders in the cloud."
 Also, setup requires planning—you need to think through the structure of your library and workflows upfront.

 I'd pick it for: Creative teams, ecommerce ops, agencies drowning in assets.
 If your bottleneck is finding and distributing content (not just storing it), Pics.io transforms the workflow.
-Pair it with Drive or Amazon S3, and you'll get unlimited file storage at no additional cost.
+Pair it with Drive or Amazon S3, and you can manage files in storage you already use instead of paying for a separate asset library.

 Google Drive